 Step 2.
-Right-click the USB or storage device that you want to scan, click on "Properties".
+Right-click the USB or storage device that you want to scan, and click on "Properties".

 Step 3.
 Go to the Tools tab and click on the "Check" button under the top "Error checking" section.

-No matter what kind of storage device we are using, data security should be our top priority.
+Data security should be our top priority, no matter what kind of storage device we use.
 That's why we're talking about how to format a flash drive without losing data.
 As we all know, formatting a USB flash drive will definitely cause data loss.

 You get two solutions to format USB without losing data:

-1. Use EaseUS Data Recovery Wizard to recover data from USB drive, then format the USB drive without any data loss.
+1. Use EaseUS Data Recovery Wizard to recover data from the corrupted USB drive, then format the USB drive without any data loss.

-2. Use EaseUS manual data recovery service, repair the RAW, or corrupted USB drive without formatting.
+2. Use EaseUS data recovery service to repair the RAW or damaged USB drive without formatting.
 The files on the SD card will be intact.